-Goal: To improve your rate of force production (ie athleticism) by applying the principles of French Contrast Training using equipment that is available in most commercial training spaces.
+Goal: To improve your rate of force development (ie athleticism) by applying the principles of French Contrast Training using equipment that is available in most commercial training spaces.

 Necessary Equipment: Barbell, Dumbbells, Bench, Rack, Pullup Bar, Bands, Medicine Balls, Wall.